Godtide/Dappfund/README.md

 # DappfUND

-This project is a simple Dapp that allow a user to receive funding for their ideas using ethereum Blockchain.
+This project is a simple Dapp that allows underrepresented founders to receive funding for their ideas using ethereum Blockchain.

 > Simple dapp project using **Drizzlehooks**
-> by **Tide Ayoade**  Ref: Nestor
+> by **Tide Ayoade**

 ## Prerequisites
 > To engage with **Dappfund** you will need the following: